havocp/mongo-scala-thingy/README.md

 out over HTTP, but a case class if you're going to write some code in Scala to manipulate the object.

-If you wanted to change the mapping from the `BObject` layer to the case class layer, you can override the "composers" included in the DAO group.
-For example, there's a field `caseClassBObjectEntityComposer :
-EntityComposer[EntityType, BObject]` that converts between the case class and the `BObject`.
+If you wanted to change the mapping from the `BObject` layer to the case class layer, you can override the "composers" included in the `CasbahCollectionOperations`.
+For example, there's a field `caseClassBObjectEntityComposer : EntityComposer[EntityType, BObject]` that converts between the case class and the `BObject`.
 The idea is that you could do things such as rename fields in here, making it an alternative to annotations for that.

 ## Parsing JSON validated against a case class